Real Estate Attorney

-At Johnstone Adams, we close real estate transactions on a weekly basis.
-We represent buyers and sellers of property in all manner of transactions with valuations ranging upwards of hundreds of millions of dollars.
+At Johnstone Adams, we represent buyers and sellers of real property in all manner of transactions with valuations that range from the thousands to millions of dollars.
 We handle all phases of zoning changes and regularly appear in front of the zoning commission and the city council.
-We are experienced in dealing with wetlands and water runoff issues, as well as environmental protection and drafting the necessary indemnities to ensure all parties are comfortable with the transaction.
-Our experience also includes the knowledge of the necessary remediation to successfully transfer properties that have been used for dry cleaning establishments and gas stations.

-In addition to providing a full spectrum of real estate legal services to developers, buyers and seller, we also represent institutional lenders in both permanent and interim financing.
-Our taxation attorneys also regularly assist our real estate clients with finding the best tax answers in their transactions.
+In addition to providing a full spectrum of real estate legal services to developers, buyers, and sellers, we also represent lenders in both permanent and interim financing.
+Our taxation attorneys regularly assist our real estate clients with finding the best tax answers in their transactions.

 Johnstone Adams attorneys routinely assist in the development, construction, purchase and sale of regional shopping malls, regional shopping centers, office complexes and apartments.
-We render extensive services to landlords and tenants in negotiating commercial leases in all types of complexes.
+We render extensive services to landlords and tenants in negotiating commercial and residential leases in all types of properties.

 - Title examination